De Havilland Vampire: Origins

 The DH.99 design was soon modified to incorporate a combined wood-and-metal construction in light of recommendations from the MAP; the design was thus renumbered to DH.100 by November 1941.
-The aircraft was considered to be a largely experimental design due to its use of a single engine and some unorthodox features, unlike the Gloster Meteor which had been specified for production early on.
-In February 1942, the MAP suggested dropping the project for a bomber but de Havilland stated that the twin-boom was, despite Ministry doubts, only an engineering problem to be overcome.
-On 22 April 1942, the construction of two prototypes (serials LZ548 and LZ551) was authorised by the Ministry while Specification E.6/41 was produced and issued to cover the work.
+The aircraft was considered to be a largely experimental design due to its use of a single engine and some unorthodox features, unlike the Gloster Meteor, which had been specified for production early on.
+In February 1942, the MAP suggested dropping the project for a bomber, but de Havilland stated that the twin-boom was, despite ministry doubts, only an engineering problem to be overcome.
+On 22 April 1942, the construction of two prototypes (serials LZ548 and LZ551) was authorised by the ministry, whilst Specification E.6/41 was produced and issued to cover the work.
 The company proceeded with the detailed design work phase of the DH.100 in early 1942.